 From this destruction, Parishioners for Justice has arisen as a grass roots activity of over 500 parishioners and visitors to St. Isabel Church.
 It has conducted its own investigation regarding the removal of Fr.
 Christopher and found no justification.
 It has hired professionals to gather information and prepare a defense.
 It has raised money to defend Fr.
 Senk on its own volition, recognizing that Fr.
 Senk is forbidden from participating in fund raising activity or from publicly defending himself.

 The purpose of this message is quite simple.
 Parishioners for Justice wishes to forestall Bishop Frank Dewane trying to imply that an attitude of hostility toward himself, as evidenced by the heartfelt and strong letters that denounce him, was created by Fr.
 Christopher Senk.
+Such an implication is absolutely false.
 We recognize that the letters and sentiments posted on our web site sometimes express raw emotion born from anger.
 We do not necessarily share the views of all individuals, but we certainly recognize that in this tense situation people need an outlet.
 We wish to clearly and unequivocally declare that the senseless disrespect of Fr.
 Christopher and of the people of St. Isabel parish by Bishop Dewane and his cast of hired functionaries have created the current and continuing unacceptable situation.
 It has become abundantly clear that Bishop Dewane wants nothing less than elimination of Fr.
-Senk from the priesthood and will use diocesan funds, parish funds, distortions, half truths, and the simple power of his office to achieve this.
+Senk from the priesthood and will use diocesan funds, parish funds, untruths, half-truths, distortions and the simple power of his office to achieve this.
 Parishioners for Justice recognizes the difficulty involved in demanding justice for Fr.
 Senk and for St. Isabel parish.
-However, it also recognizes that if one does not stand for justice and truth, the message of the Gospel is rather empty.
+However, it also recognizes that if caring and Christian people do not stand up for justice and truth, the message of the Gospel is rather empty.